 COMMITTEES

 Section 1.
-The Executive Committee shall consist of the President; the President-elect; the Secretary; the Treasurer; the Chairperson of the Junior Academy; the State Representative to AAAS/NAAS; the President, and President-elect of each Division of the Academy; the three Counselors and the Science Consultant of the Nebraska Department of Education (a non-voting, ex-officio member).
+The Executive Committee shall consist of the President; the President-elect; the Secretary; the Treasurer; the President of the Junior Academy; the State Representative to AAAS/NAAS; the President and President-elect of the Nebraska Association of Teachers of Science (NATS) Division of the Academy; the three Counselors and the Nebraska Department of Education Science Education Specialist (as a non-voting, ex-officio member).
 All members of the Executive Committee shall be members in good standing of the Academy.

 Subsection A. The Executive Committee shall exercise all powers usually assumed by a